One 2 One Counselling

 Some counsellors suggest a minimum number of sessions, when contracting.
 I have no set minimum or maximum number of sessions.
 As a very general rule of thumb, people tend to have between 6 and 20 sessions, but you may only require one or two sessions.
 Some people choose to have a regular appointment, say once a fortnght or month as part of their mental health self care plan.

-I'm known to most people as Charlie and have been employed as a full-time counsellor, then psychotherapist since 2014; working with adults and children, both one to one and facilitating therapeutic groups.
-Prior to this I spent over ten years working in the field of conflict resolution, behaviour change programmes and parenting support; all of which required a strong, supportive working relationship with clients.
+I'm known to most people as Charlie and have been employed as a full-time counsellor, then psychotherapist since 2014; working one-to-one with adults and facilitating therapeutic groups.
+Prior to this career I spent over ten years working in the field of conflict resolution, behaviour change programmes and parenting support; all of which required a strong, supportive working relationship with clients.

 My aim is to offer you a warm and welcoming space, in which you can explore your concerns, discover a deeper understanding of yourself, and a renewed sense of self worth.
-This enables you to confidence as you move forward.
+This enables you to move forward with confidence.

 Experience and training